Becoming a physician requires an extensive education that can leave many med school grads with a significant amount of student debt.

-Maintaining a low cost-of-living can help you pay-off your student loans earlier while still setting you up for financial success in the long run.
+Maintaining a low cost of living can help you pay off your student loans earlier while still setting you up for financial success in the long run.

-According to a 2019 survey from Weatherby Financial, the average doctor takes about 8 years to pay off student loan debt.
+According to a 2019 survey from Weatherby Financial, the average doctor takes about eight years to pay off student loan debt.
 About 35% of doctors pay off their medical school debt within five years of graduating.

 In some cases, you’ll have as long as 25 years to pay off your student loan debt, but many physicians choose more aggressive repayment strategies.